A Course in Interacting Particle Systems: Further results

 The following theorem follows from \cite[Thm~17.25]{Kal97}, where it is moreover shown that the condition (\ref{Gconv}) implies convergence in distribution of the associated Feller processes, viewed as random variables taking values in the space $\Di_E\half$ of cadlag paths with values in $E$.
-Note that in (\ref{Gconv}) below, $\to$ (of course) means convergence in the topology we have defined on $\Ci(E)$, i.e., convergence w.r.t.\ the supremumnorm.
+Note that in (\ref{Gconv}) below, $\to$ (of course) means convergence in the topology we have defined on $\Ci(E)$, that is, convergence w.r.t.\ the supremum-norm.